Murder of Grace Millane: Reactions

 Millane's death generated an unprecedented reaction from the New Zealand public.
-Prime Minister Jacinda Ardern made a public apology to the family of Millane on 10 December, saying "on behalf of New Zealand, I want to apologise.
+Prime Minister Jacinda Ardern made a public apology to Millane's family on 10 December, saying "on behalf of New Zealand, I want to apologise.
 Your daughter should have been safe here, and she wasn't".
 During the press conference, she appeared to be close to tears.
 The University of Lincoln, where Millane studied, said that its community was "deeply saddened" by her death.
 Auckland's Sky Tower and Harbour Bridge were lit up in a white ribbon shape from 10 to 13 December to mark her death.
 Candlelight vigils were held on 11–12 December at several locations around New Zealand.

 Journalists Alison Mau and Paul Little criticised the media coverage as an example of missing white woman syndrome, where significantly more media attention is given to "typically white, conventionally attractive" females from middle-class backgrounds who are depicted as "innocent" and "angelic".
 On 10 January 2019, hundreds turned out for Millane's funeral at Brentwood Cathedral in Essex.

 In November 2019, Radio New Zealand broadcaster Colin Peacock criticised the conduct of some foreign media in both the Grace Millane and the concurrent Amber-Rose Rush murder trials, arguing that their breaches of New Zealand name suppression orders threatened the fair trial rights for defendants.
 Meanwhile, the Otago Daily Times editorialised that the Millane murder case highlighted that in New Zealand, women were statistically more likely to be victims of violent crimes than men.
 In late February 2020, The Guardian's Sian Norris described using "rough sex" as a murder defence as "grotesque victim blaming."

+Love Grace charity

+In the aftermath of Millane's death, her mother, Gillian Millane, and cousin, Hannah O'Callaghan, founded the charity Love Grace to help women affected by domestic violence.
+The charity collects handbags and fills them with toiletries for victims of abuse.
+As of December 2023, they had donated 15,600 handbags in the United Kingdom and internationally.
+The charity also raises money for the White Ribbon Campaign.
+In the British 2024 New Year Honours, both Gillian Millane and Hannah O'Callaghan were appointed Officers of the Order of the British Empire, for services to charitable fundraising and tackling violence against women.